Cars and Bus Left Teetering as Bridge Collapses in Pittsburgh

 Four cars and a bus were left teetering on the edge of disaster when a Pittsburgh bridge collapsed early Friday morning, sending chunks of concrete tumbling into a park below.

-Photos from the scene show cars trapped in a chasm of cracked concrete and snow, and a bus teetering just inches from a huge crack spanning the bridge.
+Photos from the scene show cars trapped in a chasm of cracked concrete and snow, and a Port Authority bus teetering just inches from a huge crack spanning the bridge.

 It happened just hours before President Joe Biden was set to visit Pittsburgh to talk about his $1.2 billion infrastructure plan.